Kirangn24/Kirangn24/README.md

 🤔 I’m looking for help with Competitive Programming

-💬 Ask me about anything, Except Maths 😅
+💬 Ask me about anything, Except Series 😅

 👨‍💻 Life Hack: Learn new tech 🔥 and share what you have learned 🎉

-⚡ Fun fact: I waste most of my time playing games
+⚡ Fun fact: I waste most of my time watching reels! 🎥😂